-John Fuller: Those are some exceptional goals for life, but what if depression is dragging you down and you don’t know if you’re ever gonna be able to get up and keep going?
-That’s the topic we're gonna be talking about today on Focus on the Family with Jim Daly.
-I’m John Fuller.
+John Fuller: Those are some great goals, but what if depression is dragging you down, and you don’t know if you will ever come back up again?
+Well that’s what we're gonna be talking about today on Focus on the Family with your host, Focus President and author Jim Daly, and I’m John Fuller.

-Jim Daly: Kay Warren is our guest speaker today, John, and I can’t think of anyone better suited to discuss this topic than Kay, who not only has struggled with depression herself, but also spent years trying to help her son, Matthew, battle his own depression.
-A battle they lost when he committed suicide at the age of 27.
+Jim Daly: John, Kay Warren is our guest speaker today, and I can’t think of anyone better suited to discuss this topic than Kay, who not only has struggled with depression herself, but also spent years trying to help her son, Matthew, battle his own depression - a battle they lost when he died by suicide at the age of 27.

-Jim: It really was, John, but the amazing thing is that Kay has found hope again through Christ, and she wants to share what she’s learned through this process.
-Kay is an author and speaker and co-founder, with her husband Rick, of Saddleback Church and Mission, Viejo, California, and gave this message there last fall.
+Jim: It was, but the amazing thing is that Kay has found hope again through Christ, and she wants to share what she’s learned through this process.
+Kay is an author and speaker, and is the co-founder with her husband, Rick Warren, of Saddleback Church in Mission Viejo, California.

 And for you, it may be a mental illness.
 It may be - maybe you were in an accident and - and you lost a limb or you lost the use of a limb.
 Or - or you've had a stroke and you've been left with your body just doesn't work the way it used to.
 Or maybe there's been some other thing that - maybe you're a caregiver of a child who has a serious physical illness and it's unchangeable.
 And sometimes in those places of unchangeable circumstances that just won't budge, we can become overwhelmed and lose our hope and lose our ability to keep going.